karare1/white-lines/README.md

 ![Logo](assets/images/logo13.png)
 # WHITE LINES Tennis Academy

 White Lines is a website which aim is to attract people of all ages and tennis abilities in Penarh and Cardiff area to pick up a tennis racquet and join the academy.
-Its hopes to adrress the parents to enroll their children for tennis lessons as well as adults who are just thinking of starting playing tennis as complete begginers or those who want to improve their tenis game.
+It hopes to adrress the parents to enroll their children for tennis lessons as well as adults who are just thinking of starting playing tennis as complete begginers or those who want to improve their tenis game.

 The website will be useful for aspiring tennis participants to find all information about the academy: what the tennis academy has to offer, what is its concept of culture, what tennis programmes they can sign up for and the reason why they should choose the White Lines.